 - Sequencing and building the curriculum.
 Curriculum leaders are expected to sequence the curriculum so that there is a clear pathway from Ks3 to Ks5 in terms of content and skills.
 Curriculum Leaders develop a clear Intent and purpose for their subject and receive support to facilitate its implementation and evaluate the impact of this.
-Subject leaders will then support teaching staff in delivering this intent through the Schemes of Learning. - Ensuring consistency in teaching and learning in their subject areas with clear subject specific pedagogy. - Monitoring T&L through focus groups with students, book scrutiny and learning walks. - Supporting and developing staff in their subject areas. - ✓ Evaluate the impact of learning on students' progress. - ✓ Using student voice to co construct the curriculum. - Ensuring that department staff undergo relevant and timely CPD to develop subject and pedagogical knowledge.
+Subject leaders will then support teaching staff in delivering this intent through the Schemes of Learning. - Ensuring consistency in teaching and learning in their subject areas with clear subject specific pedagogy. - Ensuring that staff give written feedback twice a half term and that the feedback deepens the learning of the students. - Monitoring T&L through focus groups with students, book scrutiny and learning walks. - Supporting and developing staff in their subject areas. - ✓ Evaluate the impact of learning on students' progress. - ✓ Using student voice to co construct the curriculum.

-Making all SOLs at Ursuline High School meet the Gold Standard and that all subject staff are able to deliver this effectively through their teaching.
+- Ensuring that department staff undergo relevant and timely CPD to develop subject and pedagogical knowledge. - Making all SOLs at Ursuline High School meet the Gold Standard and that all subject staff are able to deliver this effectively through their teaching.